CommonsPlatform/commonsplatform.github.io/terms.md

 # What is the difference between Free and Libre?

 The English adjective free is commonly used in one of two meanings: ["for free" (gratis) and "with little or no restriction" (libre)](https://en.wikipedia.org/wiki/Gratis_versus_libre).
 As the two are differnt they must be differentiated.

+# What is a steward and stewardship?

+A [steward](https://en.wikipedia.org/wiki/Stewardship) is someone that embodies the ethics of stewardship, the planning and management of resources.
+The concepts of stewardship can be applied across many areas, to the environment and nature, economics, health, property, information, even theology and other areas.